sir-larsen/PROG2006-assingment1-Haskell/README.md

 * Four different flags to start with: hm (human vs machine), mm (machine vs machine), hh (human vs human) and help.

-Example: stack run hm
+Example: -stack run hm-

-Ex: stack run help
+Ex: -stack run help-

-stack run inside root to run the program
+-stack run- inside root to run the program

-stack test inside root to run the doctests
+-stack test- inside root to run the doctests

+-${number} ${direction} to place and rotate.
+EX: -5 right- -2 left-

+Did not get the time to implement the choosing of marks/symbols functionality, however the way I would implement it would be to create a function that returns the opposite "Symbol" (mark), and send this as the paramter to my functions, as they already support this.
+This way you could choose the mark to play as.
+The way it sits now they are hard coded.

 ## `Main`
 * Functions for command line arguments